 You can be assured in the knowledge that the solution will be tuned in to your target personas goals, mental models and genuine pains.
 This will enhance its chances of success.

 As UX Designers we are already equipped to problem solve and troubleshoot challenges relating to Users.
 When we experience Product or Service gaps we should navigate upstream to the Product Managers realm.
 From there we can work together to define the customer goals and their relationship with Users more clearly.

 By spending more time on understanding problems before trying to solve them, we increase the probability of product success by ensuring the focus is accurate and appropriate.
 The C.U.P.S. approach seeks to provide a structure to help with solving the right problems for customers and Users under the one roof.

 Every project at Graphic Mint is driven by finding the best solutions.
-This, combined with ensuring we have accurate personas, helps to ensure we are fixing a real problem.
+This, combined with ensuring we have credible personas, helps to ensure we are fixing a real problem.
 What is good for the customer is also good for business.
-If you want to find out more the CUPS approach, or are interested in having us work with you, contact us today.